centminmod/google-insights-api-tools/readme.md

 ## Usage

 There are several parameters to pass on command line, desktop/mobile/all determines which type of site you want to test and default/origin/site determines if you want to test the entire domain and all pages (origin) or just the url page itself (default) or just the pages on specific site (site).
-The site domain you pass much have either `http://` or `https://` prefix.
+The site domain you pass must have either `http://` or `https://` prefix.

 ```
 ./gitools.sh